Followers

 Yankee Doodle Music

 I am going out on a very long and shaky limb with this post.
-I have decided to add a bit of culture to my musings on the time of the American War for Independence, aka the time of the Yankee Doodle Spies.
+I have decided to add a bit of culture to my musings on the time of the American War for Independence, also known as the era of the Yankee Doodle Spies.
 Music is a reflection of the society and culture from which it springs: aspirations, frustrations, and dreams all collide in a mix that is meant to inspire, influence, and sometimes just entertain.
 Whether music is composed for the concert hall, salon, church, or tavern, it has an effect on society and sometimes helps transform it.
 Since the American Revolution was one of the most transformative events in history, its music bears some attention.
-Because I happen to be listening to some of Haydn's string quartets as I write, I will focus on "serious" music during the time of the Yankee Doodle Spies in this post.
+As I write, I happen to be listening to some of Haydn's string quartets, so I will focus on "serious" music during the time of the Yankee Doodle Spies in this post.

 Mozart